lgaalves/CombModel/README.rst

-combmodel:
+combmodel:  A package to simulate Fractional Brownian walks on a comb-like structure.
 ==========================================================================================

- A package to simulate Fractional Brownian walks on a comb-like structure
+This package simulate trajectories of the comb model via Langevin equations driven by fractional Gaussian noises (long-range correlated).

 Installation
 -------------

 The ``combmodel`` package is available on pypi and can be installed using pip